Plan a “sting-free” Hawaii vacation with our updated 2014-15 calendar of Hawaii Jellyfish caution dates.

 Timing.
 You’ll usually find jellyfish on impacted beaches eight days following a full moon.
 The problem can persist for three days.
 If you’re here during a jellyfish invasion, talk to the lifeguard for advice.
 Also check the beach to see if any jellyfish have washed ashore.

 If you are stung, there’s good news below.
 There is much ongoing research in the area and the University of Hawaii has a new topical treatment in the works for a jellyfish sting.
 Jellyfish have long been a problem in Hawaii and they only seem to be getting worse.

 While jellyfish stings can happen at other times, these are the most likely dates when problems may occur.

 October 17 to 19

 December 15 to 17

-The University of Hawaii has come up with what is apparently the first effective topical treatment for jellyfish stings.
+The University of Hawaii has devised what may be the first effective topical treatment for jellyfish stings.
 When one of its researchers was stung badly fourteen years ago she began studies which have now yielded an effective treatment.
 While not available yet, patents for the gel have already been applied for.

-Have you been stung by a box jellyfish?
+Have you been stung by a box jellyfish and if so what has worked in terms of treatment?
 Please let us know in comments below.